2019 Festival | Photo + Synthesis

 Alongside these works, LightField exhibits the art produced in its annual Young Photographers Workshop.

 Artists of the Hudson River School were alarmed about the severe deforestation and industrialization underway in the Hudson River Valley.
-Their paintings helped spark America’s conservationist impulses, and helped knit the fragile cultural union that kept America whole through the Civil War.
+Their paintings helped spark America’s conservationist impulses, and helped knit the fragile cultural union that kept America whole past the Civil War.

 Jump to today, an equally polarized time, politically and culturally.
 Tree scientists use the Hudson River Valley for climate change research because it is a living biome that is home to one of the most diverse tree populations on the planet, and because it still holds 400-year-old trees.